artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Keyed-Alike Padlocks can be opened with the same key.
 These are useful when a single worker needs to secure multiple points simultaneously.
 * Master Keyed Padlocks allow a supervisor or safety officer to open multiple locks with a master key, even when individual keys are different.

 When choosing a padlock consider that steel padlocks are more durable and resistant to physical tampering.
-While plastic or composite padlocks may be better suited for electrical applications because they prevent the conduction of electricity.<br>
+While plastic or composite padlocks may be better suited for electrical applications because they prevent the conduction of electricity.<br><br>

 ### Lockout Hasps

 Lockout Hasps allow multiple workers (usually six or more) to apply their padlocks to a single energy isolation point.
 Each worker places their lock on the hasp, ensuring that the equipment cannot be re-energized until all workers have removed their locks.

 * Standard Hasps typically consist of a metal or heavy-duty plastic shackle that can be inserted into a locking point, such as a circuit breaker, valve handle or switch.
 * Scissors Hasps have two interlocking arms that open and close like a pair of scissors.
 The arms have a series of holes along their length, which are used for attaching padlocks.
-When the hasp is closed, the arms overlap, and the holes align, allowing padlocks to be inserted to lock the device in place.<br>
+When the hasp is closed, the arms overlap, and the holes align, allowing padlocks to be inserted to lock the device in place.<br><br>

 ### Valve Lockouts